On Rigidity of Generalized Conformal Structures: A generalized Braid Lemma

 If fact this is also true for pseudo-scalar products, that is for $\langle, \rangle$ replaced by any non-degenerate symmetric bilinear form. \end{lemma}

 This statement is equivalent to the vanishing of 1-prolongations of the orthogonal group $O(E, \langle, \rangle)$, and thus to the 1-rigidity of a Riemannian structures.

-We are going here to give a generalized Braid Lemma adapted to GC structures.
+We are going here to give a generalized Braid Lemma adapted to GC structures, which is in fact a slight generalization of the classical result on vanishing of second prolongations of $\mathfrak{co}(n)$, see for instance \cite{Ballmann} and (\cite{sternberg}, page 335).
 Now, $A$ will be a trilinear symmetric map $E \times E \times E \to E$, where $E $ is a vector space which will be always assumed to have dimension $\geq 3$.